jramkiss/jramkiss.github.io/_posts/2020-01-26-gaussian-processes.md

 #### Simulation Problem

-In this section we will use a Gaussian process prior to approximate a function.
-We'll also assume that there is no noise in our function observations, but this is obviously a terrible assumption in modelling real world systems.
+In the first couple sentences of the last section I mentioned that we can condition the GP prior on the observed data to get a posterior distribution.
+All the observed data will then pass through this posterior distribution over functions.
+This section will use GP's to extrapolate a simulated function.
+We don't account for noisy observations, which is of course a terrible assumption in the real world.

 I'll use [GPyTorch](https://gpytorch.ai/) for inference.
 There are easier ways to use GP's in Python but GPyTorch looks promising, especially with Pytorch integration.